scheb/2fa/doc/index.rst

 **What changes when you add two-factor authentication to your application?**

-The bundle hocks into security layer and listens for authentication events.
+The bundle hooks into the security layer and listens for authentication events.
 When a user login appears and the user has two-factor authentication enabled, access and privileges are temporarily withheld, putting the authentication status into an intermediate state.
 The user is challenged to enter a valid two-factor authentication code.
 Only when that code is entered correctly, the associated roles are granted.